scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase-1.md

 # Set up a database

-This guide explains how to set up a database for Scalar DL in Azure and how to configure helm charts for Scalar DL deployment.
+This guide explains how to set up a database for Scalar DL in Azure AKS and how to configure helm charts for Scalar DL deployment.

 ## Cosmos DB